szaumoor/ZSTweaks/ZSTweaks/readme.md

 Finally, to check variations on the installed component, if there are any, you would also need to include the variables in `configurations/zstweaks_prefs.txt`.
 That's it.
 I know it's a bit of pain so if I can, I will provide the compatibility code myself.

+## Frequently(ish) asked questions

+### Why did your mod skip x number of components?

+Two possible reasons that I know of:

+1. You installed what I call a **group component**, that is, the first component within each group of components, which installs either all, or your selection of components *within* that group using the configuration files.
+Because of technical limitations, I have to assume that if you install that, you're done with that group.
+Therefore, every one of the rest of components in that group will be skipped.
+Don't use this method if you know for certain there's a component within the group that you'll need to install in a non-linear order.
+2. The component was set to be *incompatible with the game you're installing it on*.
+For example, the Shar-Teel component won't install in IWDEE.

+### Why am I seeing lines in the console saying that 0 files were copied and patched?

+Because the file I'm trying to patch is not found in your specific game, but might be in a different game.
+This is not an error, just a quirk of how weidu reports it.

+### I'm seeing a warning for the first component I install, but I'm sure it's working as expected

+My mod runs a bunch of scripts before installing the first component, including scripts that fixes a fair amount of issues and inconsistencies in the game.
+If you see a warning, it's possible you've found a problem there.
+Report it to me, preferably on my Discord server.

 ## Credits

 - To BeamDog and Bioware for the game